feathr-ai/feathr/docs/how-to-guides/feathr-azure-machine-learning.md

 ! az login --use-device-code
 ```

-And enjoy the rest of the capabilities that Azure Machine Learning brings to you, include distributed machine learning training and managed compute, etc.
+And that's it! enjoy the rest of the capabilities that Azure Machine Learning brings to you, include distributed machine learning training and managed compute, etc.